CP shareholders back $31B purchase of Kansas City Southern

 “The overwhelming support our shareholders have given today to the transaction is critical to making this combination a reality,” Canadian Pacific CEO Keith Creel said.

 A review of the deal by U.S. regulators is expected to wrap up sometime in the fourth quarter of next year.
-The STB hasn’t approved any major railroad mergers since the 1990s, but executives at the two railroads have said they don’t expect the merger will be approved.
+The STB hasn’t approved any major railroad mergers since the 1990s, but executives at the two railroads have said they don’t expect any problems getting the merger approved.
 Mexican regulators signed off on the deal last month.

 Kansas City Southern shareholders will get paid next week when the voting trust acquires the railroad.
 They will receive $90 cash and 2.884 CP shares at that point as long as they approve the deal on Friday.
 Canadian Pacific has also agreed to take on $3.8 billion of Kansas City Southern’s debt.

-Note: This story was corrected to reflect that the CEOs of Kansas City Southern and Canadian Pacific have both said that they believe this deal will be approved by regulators.